-- 1. Turn the AC ON/OFF switch OFF.
-The screen should continue to display information with reduced brightness and the battery icon will appear on the screen. - 2.
-If the display is blank, replace the battery. - 3.
-Switch AC ON/OFF switch ON.
+Check the battery by switching the AC ON/OFF switch OFF.

+The screen should continue to display information with reduced brightness and the battery icon will appear on the screen.
+If the display is blank, replace the battery.
+When completed, switch AC ON/OFF switch ON.